geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 	a.
 Switch back to the **Add DNS records** page in the Microsoft 365 admin center.
 On the taskbar at the bottom of the page, select the **Internet Explorer** icon and select the **Microsoft 365 admin center** tab.

 	b.
 This will return you to the **Add DNS records** page.
-In the **TXT Records** section, under the **TXT Name** column, select the copy icon that appears to the left of the expected value (for example, XXYYZZa) to copy this value to the clipboard.
+In the **TXT Records** section, under the **TXT value** column, select the copy icon that appears to the left of the expected value (for example, v=spf1 include:spf.protection.outlook.com -all) to copy this value to the clipboard.

 	c.
 On the taskbar at the bottom of the page, select the **DNS Manager** icon.